vamseeachanta/energy/tools/plantuml.md

 ### Other IDEs

-Difficult to get it working in other IDEs
+For developers, getting it to work in in other IDEs may be difficult.

 ## References